Case Study

 Define

-Mapped the full site structure and identified where the current IA was failing users.
-Defined a simplified navigation model and “Quick Find” feature concept to dramatically reduce the path to purchase — critical for a catalog with hundreds of SKUs.
+Mapped the full site and pinpointed where the IA failed users.
+Defined a simplified navigation model and the Quick-Find concept to collapse the path to purchase — critical for a catalog with hundreds of SKUs.

 03